-Based on information provided to us by management, ABC Entity has excluded from property and longterm debt certain lease obligations that we believe shall be capitalized to conform with [indicate applicable financial reporting framework].
-This information indicates that if these lease obligations were capitalized at March 31, 20X1, property would be increased by \$, long-term debt by \$, and net income and earnings per share would be increased (decreased) by \$, \$, and \$, respectively for the three- month period then ended. ed ne We conducted our review in accordance with International Standard on Review Engagements 2410 (UK), "Review of Interim Financial Information Performed by the Independent Auditor of the Entity."
+term debt certain lease obligations that we believe shall be capitalized to conform with [indicate applicable financial reporting framework].
+This information indicates that if these lease obligations were capitalized at March 31, 20X1, property would be increased by \$, long-term debt by \$, and net income and earnings per share would be increased (decreased) by \$, \$, and \$, respectively for the three- month period then ended.
+We conducted our review in accordance with International Standard on Review Engagements 2410 (UK), "Review of Interim Financial Information Performed by the Independent Auditor of the Entity."
 A review of interim financial information consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and consequently does not enable us to obtain assurance that we would become aware of a significant matters that might be identified in an audit.
-Accordingly, we do not express an audit opinion. or
+A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
+Accordingly, we do not express an audit opinion.